gulmohars/theorem-devops-task/README.md

   -  (/) Endpoint 1: Json payload response
   -  (/health) Endpoint 2: used for healthcheck

-The application will run/listen on port: 8080
+The application will run/listen on port: 8080, the application can be found inside /src folder.

 ### 2. Containerization.

-A multi stage Dockerfile, divided in two, the first part include the building steps and the second part the final stage with the minimal size.
+A multi stage Dockerfile was created, the document is divided in two, the first part include the building steps and the second part the final stage with the minimal size base image.
+Multi-stage builds are a new feature requiring Docker 17.05 or higher on the daemon and client.
+Multistage builds are useful to anyone who has struggled to optimize Dockerfiles while keeping them easy to read and maintain.

 ### 3. Infrastructure.
 (AWS)

 For simplicity I decided to use cloudformation for the IaC.
 It can also be done with other tool like Ansible or Terraform, but this implies more setup time, for the terraform and Ansible users policies and I prefer to dedicate more time to deeply explain the 4 points needed for the task.

+Later in the document you will see a real IaC implementation for the infra, using codepipeline.

 ####   - VPC.